JaguarIdentification/Jaguar_ID_classification/README.md

 # Jaguar Identification Project

+The Jaguar Identification Project is dedicated to the long-term study and conservation of jaguars in Brazil’s Pantanal.
+You can learn more about it on https://www.jaguaridproject.com/

+## Re-identification Models

-This project aims to identify individual jaguars using computer vision techniques.
+Our re-identificaion models identify individual jaguars using computer vision techniques.

-It includes:
+This repository includes:

 - A user-facing app to identify jaguars, hosted on HuggingFace Spaces.
 - A curated dataset of jaguar images, hosted on HuggingFace.